abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 environments where you can create a break in that flow of momentum.
 This can provide a space to establish mindfulness and allow you to reflect on your life skillfully.
-Otherwise life ends up being determined by patterns that have already been set in motion in the past—you're simply riding a wave.
+Otherwise life ends up being determined by patterns that have already been set in motion in the past---you're simply riding a wave.
 It may be difficult to find such places for yourselves, but it is important that you try.

 These morning reflections are not just something to bear with and get over so we can get on to our jobs; they're here for us to use, to take